 So here’s the situation.
-I am a soon-to-be-mid-twenty-something female.
+I am a mid-twenty-something female.
 I love hanging out with my friends, hiking, and Instagramming my food.
 I also like dudes.
 Just, as a concept.

 Now in the old days, people met in bars.
 Gals and dudes (and gals & gals or dudes & dudes) engaged in banter, perhaps exchanged phone numbers, and entered a period of courtship.
 Calling, meeting up for dates, following a series of commonly accepted rules, engaging socially.
 You get it.